rosamakinen/HoppyFloppy/README.md

 <h5>Credits</h5>
 This game was developed by Rosa as a project for learning Unity and C#.
-Sprites and assets were sourced from [source].
+Sprites and assets were sourced from Game Maker's Toolkit.